I am a retired appliance repairman with many years of experience. I am excited to share with you what I've learned over the years.

 If the fan is working in your fridge, the air flow in the refrigerator seems unblocked, and the settings are correct but you are still getting very low temperatures, then you are probably experiencing cold control problems.

 If your refrigerator has electronic controls, then the control has a sensor and the problem is probably with the electronic controls.
-The problem with electronic controls is difficult to diagnose and you need a wiring diagram and and some patience.
-If this is the problem, the refrigerators controls might have to be replaced.
-You'll need a qualified service man.
+Electronic control problems are difficult to diagnose and you will need a wiring diagram and some patience.
+If this is the problem, the refrigerator's controls might have to be replaced.
+You'll need a qualified service technician.

 If your refrigerator has mechanical controls with a thermostat, you are in luck.
-This cold control must be replaced but this is a job that you can do yourself normally.
+This cold control must be replaced but this is a job that you can do yourself.
 You might need a repair guide to do so.

 The control knob for temperature control in the refrigerator is connected to the cold control.
 Carefully inspect the housing where this is mounted to figure out how to remove or detach the housing.
 This must be done carefully to avoid any damage to the components found there.
 The cold control will have a temperature sensor attached to it and it will be located near the back of the compartment.
 You can follow the tube that attaches the two together to find the location.
 Carefully replace the control with the new one.
 Take your time.
 Ask for help on the forums and here.

 It is very difficult to understand refrigerator settings because adjustments need to be made in small increments.
-Then, you must give the refrigerator at least 24 hours to balance to the new settings.
-This messes people up all the time.
+Then, you must give the refrigerator at least 24 hours to balance the new settings.
 Naturally, the first urge people have is to check the temperature and when they see that it is not cold enough, they'll turn the temp lower.
 The next day the box is too cold.
 So they move the control to a warmer setting.

 - Start with a thermometer.
 If you don't have a thermometer, order one right now, or go to the hardware store and get one.
 You need a thermometer in order to make decisions about settings.
-The best way to get your refrigerator balanced is to start with setting the dials at a mid range.
-This will open the airflow door to halfway and sets the cold control to a mid range temperature.
+The best way to get your refrigerator balanced is to start with setting the dials at a mid-range.
+This will open the airflow door to halfway and set the cold control to a mid-range temperature.
 This is the best setting to simulate factory settings.